 You can pass information from Templater and After Effects to event scripts.
 To pass information to shell scripts, you append arguments to the scripts.
 Use Templater’s ExtendScript API to pass information to ExtendScripts.

 What languages can I write event scripts in?

-You can write event scripts in any language available in your system's environment.
+You can write shell scripts in any language available in your system's environment.
 You must write ExtendScripts using the ExendScript scripting language and toolkit along with the Templater ExtendScript API.

 Do event scripts write to log files?

-Event scripts do not log to a file by default, but from within the event script, you can write code to redirect the standard output (stdout) and standard error (stderr) to a log file.
+Shell scripts do not log to a file by default, but from within the script, you can write code to redirect the standard output (stdout) and standard error (stderr) to a log file.
 Use the $D.log() method in Templater’s ExtendScript API to log messages and errors to Templater’s log files including templater.log and templater.err.